ravisorg/Mellt/README.markdown

 The PHP and Javascript implementations were developed by [ravisorg](https://github.com/ravisorg).

-The Node.js and python implementations were developed by [SeanJA](https://github.com/SeanJA).
+The Node.js, python and ruby implementations were developed by [SeanJA](https://github.com/SeanJA).

 ##License